Select Dynamic field

 What is the purpose of the archwire?

-The archwire's ability to work lies in its flexibility and resistance to deformation.
-When placed in the brackets, it creates tension and pressure on the teeth.
-Over time, as the wire attempts to return to its original, pre-bent shape, it gently guides the teeth into their desired positions.
-Orthodontists may periodically adjust the archwire during follow-up appointments by replacing it with a thicker or more rigid wire to exert greater pressure for more complex movements or gradually bending the wire to fine-tune the tooth alignment.
-This continues until the teeth are correctly positioned, resulting in a straighter, more aligned smile.
-The archwire is a crucial element in the orthodontic treatment process, providing the necessary force to facilitate effective and precise tooth movement.
+The archwire works due to its flexibility and resistance to bending.
+When in the brackets, it creates tension and pressure on the teeth.
+As the wire tries to return to its original shape, it gently moves the teeth into place.
+Orthodontists adjust the archwire by using a thicker or thinner wire or bend the wire to make adjustments.
+This process continues until the teeth are correctly positioned, leading to a straighter smile.
+The archwire is an important component in orthodontic treatment.
+Without the archwire, braces will not function.

 braces help with overcrowding teeth